 Other budget items that should be included in detail are advertising campaigns, compensation, and benefits.

 3. Starting Hotel Operations

-In hotel management, there will be countless operational challenges no matter if a property is new or has been welcoming guests for decades.
+In hotel business, there will be countless operational challenges no matter if a property is new or has been welcoming guests for decades.
 For new hotels, it’s important for GMs (along with other senior team members) to understand how individual operations affect the bigger picture of the property.

 From reservations management and front-end operations to housekeeping, these moving parts must work in sync to meet guests’ expectations.
 Utilizing a property management system or completing a test run of operations before the opening day can help overcome any of this disconnect right away.

 4. Hotel Branding

 New hotels are facing more competition than ever before.
 Between Airbnb’s and other unique accommodations, it’s important for hotels to distinguish themselves from the rest and offer guests an unparalleled experience.

 Before opening a hotel, GMs and the rest of the staff must understand its brand and what makes it different from other properties.
 This will not only help you market your hotel but also create personalized guest experiences.